Home/EU - full time fee: 2018/19: £1,000 per single module credit

-Where part-time fees are quoted fees will increase by approximately 2% each year.
+Where part time fees are quoted this is for the first year only.
+Fees will increase by up to 4% each year.
 For information there are 9 single modules to pay for in a standard masters programme

 Please be aware that some courses will involve some additional costs that are not covered by your fees.
 Specific additional costs for this course, if any, are detailed in the 'This course in detail' window above.

 Contact Student Finance on:

 +44 (0)1865 483088

 A limited number of scholarships are offered by Oxford Brookes University.
 Applicants who have been offered a full-time place on this master’s course are eligible to apply for the following scholarships:John Henry Brookes Scholarship

 The John Henry Brookes Scholarship is awarded to home/EU and international applicants for academic excellence.
 Each scholarship will be paid towards the tuition fee for a taught master's degree.
 The awards do not include a maintenance grant.
 For further details, email email@example.com.Funding